BankTrack contact persons for this campaign:

-Banks can cause human rights violations themselves, such as through discrimination in their hiring or service provision, and they can contribute or be linked to human rights violations through lending or other financial support for the companies responsible.
+Banks can cause human rights violations themselves, such as through discrimination in their hiring or service provision, and they can contribute or be linked to human rights violations through lending or other financial support for the companies responsible (see Further Information, below).
 For example, banks have provided finance for agricultural companies involved in land grabs; loans for large dams which displace Indigenous Peoples; lending to mining companies which have benefitted from paramilitary violence around their operations; and supported companies with forced or child labour in their supply chains.

 BankTrack's human rights campaign pushes for banks to fully meet their responsibilities to respect human rights and human dignity across their operations.
 The UN Guiding Principles on Business and Human Rights, unanimously endorsed by the UN Human Rights Council in June 2011, provide the clearest expression of these responsibilities.
 Since 2011 we have focused on the following three areas:

 - Benchmarking banks on their implementation of the UN Guiding Principles

 - Challenging bank finance for human rights abuses, and

 - Engaging with international policy debates and with banks directly.

 1. Benchmarking banks on the UN Guiding Principles

 BankTrack's Human Rights Benchmarking report benchmarks large international banks on their progress towards implementing the UN Guiding Principles.
 The third version of the report, released November 2019, assesses and scores the human rights policies, processes and reporting of 50 banks against criteria based on the UN Guiding Principles.
 It found that, of the 50 banks ranked, 40 were considered 'laggards' or 'followers', meeting less than half of the UNGPs criteria.